ampproject/amphtml/extensions/amp-link-rewriter/amp-link-rewriter.md

 ```

 The anchors within the html area with id 'product-listing-1' will have to match the regex expression defined for the attribute href and id.
-In this example, it means that all the anchors with 'youtube.com' and 'mobile.vodafone.de' will be excluded.
+In this example, it means that all the anchors with `youtube.com` and 'mobile.vodafone.de' will be excluded.
 Also, the included anchors need to have a class attribute with the value 'comments'

 ## Validation

-See [amp-digidip rules](validator-amp-digidip.protoascii) in the AMP validator specification.
+See [amp-link-rewriter rules](validator-amp-link-rewriter.protoascii) in the AMP validator specification.